UPDATE: Republic of Angola - Legal System and Research

 - Newitt, Malyn / Chabal, Patrick / Macqueen, Norrie (ed.) - Community and the State in Lusophone Africa, London: Kings College London, 2003;

-Searching the word ‘Angola’ in journals included in an online database such as Westlaw can be a starting point, as it brings out thousands of articles.
-Also, some of the libraries indicated below in points 6.3. and 9 of this guide catalogue journal articles about Angola.
+Journals about Angola: Searching the word 'Angola' in journals included in an online database such as Westlaw can be a starting point, as it brings out thousands of articles.
+Also, some of the libraries and centers indicated below in points 3.3 and in 6 of this guide catalogue journal articles about Angola.

-News about Angola can be found in the Angolan Press Agency and in Journal de Angola.
-Other places that may be worth a visit are Angola’s National Television and National Radio websites.
-Angola’s embassy in Russia also publishes a newsletter in Portuguese called Angoflash.
-Three good sources for news in English are the BBC’s Africa section, the New York Times’s Angola Section and IBA’s LegalBrief.
+News Sources about Angola: News about Angola can be found in the Angolan Press Agency and in Journal de Angola.
+Other places that may be worth a visit are Angola's National Television and National Radio websites.
+Angola's embassy in Russia also publishes a newsletter in Portuguese called Angoflash.
+Three good sources for news in English are the BBC's Africa section, the New York Times Angola Section, and IBA's LegalBrief.

 In the absence of a prolific Angolan legal publisher, this section gives an indication of some online publishers/bookshops where researchers can find and order books about Angola in Portuguese: